UmSenhorQualquer/pyforms/docs/api-documentation/basewidget.md

 ### formControls

-Returns a dictionary of all Controls in the Window.
+Returns a dictionary of all the Controls in the Window.

 ### form